Last Modified: 07 Nov 2014

 Hotel (1 nt)

 Day 2 Baltra/Santa Cruz Highlands

 This morning we transfer to Quito Airport for our early morning flight to the Galapagos Islands.
-Be prepared for an early start as this could mean leaving the hotel as early as 4am.
+Be prepared for an early start as this could mean leaving the hotel as early as 4:30 am (a boxed breakfast will be provided).
 A US$10 per person transit card is payable on departure at Quito Airport and a US$100 per person national park entry fee is payable on arrival.
-Please have cash on hand for these transactions as using credit cards can be time consuming.
+Please have cash on hand for these transactions as credit cards can be time consuming.

 On arrival in the Galapagos we are met in the arrivals hall and then transferred to our catamaran, M.C.
 Queen Beatriz, anchored a short distance away.
 Once on board we'll be assigned our cabins, meet the crew members and get to know our naturalist guide and fellow travellers over a delicious lunch.

 We head to the Highlands of Santa Cruz for a total change of scenery.
 Beginning at the coast we travel across Santa Cruz through the agricultural region and into the misty forests where we can see the unique scalesia cloud forest, dome-shaped giant tortoises in the wild, different species of Darwin finches and possibly the world famous woodpecker and warbler finches, as well as vermillion flycatchers.

 Motorised yacht (1 nt)